Correcting the timing difference between cylinders on the /2 BMW motorcycle twin.

 You might legitimately ask “Why not remove the advance and hit the rotor shaft?”
 Only because we don’t know what part is off and don’t really care.
 If one hits the 6 mm rotor bolt, everything is “adjusted” that is in the system.

-After a hit or two, start the engine and check with the timing light.
+After a hit or two, start the engine and check it with the timing light.
 Did the marks change or not.
 Caution; you could have moved the rotor just enough from one side to the same amount of error on the other side.
 You moved twice too far and the marks will make you think that nothing moved at all.
 This isn’t likely, but it could happen.
 Probably nothing happened because you were very cautious and didn’t hit it hard enough to do anything.
 I don’t blame you.
 Try again and check again with the light.

 If nothing seems to change and the rotor wasn’t removed, then consider removing it and reinstalling it lightly.
 If it is not fully tight and nothing changed, maybe you didn’t hit it hard enough.
 In any case, even a mechanic with experience may need to hit it and check 6 to 8, or more, times to get it where he wants it.
 I have had it in one hit, but more often it takes more than the 8 attempts.